blackboxdsp/phantom/README.md

 Phantom is capable of running with any plugin host as long as it supports VST3 or AU.
 Please refer to your DAW's manual to see compatible plugin formats.

-### Parameters

-- ...

 ## Contributing

 Should you discover any bugs or undesirable behavior, please feel free to open an issue or submit a pull request.
 I am happy to accept them as long as they don't alter product direction, otherwise I am completely open to discuss any ideas that you may have regarding Phantom.

 ### Building

 Phantom is built using the JUCE framework, which graciously provides project files for various IDEs.

-For Windows users, simply navigate to `Builds/VisualStudio2019/Phantom.sln` then build either of the two available configurations.
-Similarly, OS X users may navigate to `Builds/MACOSX/Phantom.xcodeproj` and build using XCode.
+To compile the source code into usable plugin binaries, please download [CMake](https://cmake.org/) and run the `build.sh` script located at the root-directory of the repository.

 If you have any issues building the plugin, please contact me or file an issue.